+EMERGENCY PREPAREDNESS

-EMERGENCY PREPAREDNESS Our school has a plan should a disaster occur during the school day.
+Our school has a plan should a disaster occur during the school day.
 Please review the items listed below:

 - 1. The principal and staff will be responsible for all students until a parent or authorized person arrives.
-Be sure to bring a photo I.D. in order to pick up a child.
-Students will not be released to anyone without a photo I.D. - 2.
+Be sure to bring a government issued photo I.D. in order to pick up a child.
+Students will not be released to anyone without a government issued photo I.D. - 2.
 Please DO NOT CALL the school.
 Information will be shared with parents as soon as possible. - 3.
 Parents are asked to keep cell phone numbers up to date in Parent Square so that we may text you in the event of an emergency. - 4.
 Maintain a calm appearance and positive attitude in the presence of the students. - 5.
 If the school is evacuated, a sign will be posted on school grounds to inform community members of the evacuation center. - 6.
 In the event of a Lock-Down, students will not be allowed to leave campus until an all-clear is given to the school by authorities.

-LOST OR DAMAGED SCHOOL PROPERTY If a school textbook, library book (classroom or library), iPad, Chromebook or other school item is lost or damaged, it will be the responsibility of the parent/guardian to pay the school for the cost or repair of the item.
+LOST OR DAMAGED SCHOOL PROPERTY

+If a school textbook, library book (classroom or library), iPad or Chromebook is lost or damaged, it will be the responsibility of the parent/guardian to pay the school for the cost or repair of the item.
 This also applies to all other school property.

-REPORTING TO PARENTS Individual parent-teacher conferences may be scheduled at any time after 3:45 pm.
+REPORTING TO PARENTS

+Individual parent-teacher conferences may be scheduled at any time after 2:40.
 Please schedule all conferences directly with the teacher so that adequate time is available for the preparation of materials needed for discussion.
+Teachers will also use weekly newsletters and Parent Square messaging to remain in contact with families.

 Reporting periods during the school year are as follows: